NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.1.Chapter/Vocabulary.md

      object code: The output of the compiler, after translating the program.

-     executable: Another name for object code that is ready to run on speci c hardware.
+     executable: Another name for object code that is ready to run on specific hardware.

      byte code: A special kind of object code used for Java programs.
 Byte code is similar to a low-level language, but it is portable like a high-level language.

-     statement: Part of a program that speci es one step of an algorithm. print statement: A statement that causes output to be displayed on the screen.
+     statement: Part of a program that specifies one step of an algorithm. print statement: A statement that causes output to be displayed on the screen.